What is Medieval Philosophy?

 A Note on the "Fall" of Rome

-In conventional histories, this period began with the "fall" of the Roman Empire due to German barbarian invasions, the sorry state of Roman morals, and the pacifistic character of Christianity—all of which combined to produce a long "dark age."
-This version of history is now known to be deeply mistaken (see esp.
-Peter Brown, Rise of Western Christendom).
+In conventional histories, the Middle Ages began with the "fall" of the Roman Empire due to German barbarian invasions, the sorry state of Roman morals, and the pacifistic character of Christianity—all of which combined to produce a long "dark age."
+In particular, traditional histories highlight the year 476 as the official date of the fall of Rome.
+In this year, the Germanic Odoacer sacked Rome, deposing the last Western emperor, fittingly named Romulus Augustulus.
+This version of history is now known to be deeply misleading (see esp.
+Peter Brown, Rise of Western Christendom; Francis Oakley, The Medieval Experience).

 Early Medieval Philosophy as Such

-Most histories of the Middle Ages pass very briefly over this long, second period, which produced the great encyclopedic and commentatorial works of Isidore (560–636) and Bede (672–735) as well as the Neoplatonic speculations of John Scottus Eriugena (800–877).
+Most histories of the Middle Ages pass very briefly over this long, second period, which produced the great encyclopedic and commentarial works of Isidore (560–636) and Bede (672–735) as well as the Neoplatonic speculations of John Scottus Eriugena (800–877).
 It was also during this period that two of the Greek-speaking authors who would have a tremendous influence on later Latin thought lived (or probably lived).
 First, there was the unknown Greek-speaking author of the Corpus Dionysiacum Areopagiticum ("Pseudo-Dionysius"), whose works were translated by Eriugena.
-Second, there was the Greek-speaking, Syrian Christian monk, John Damascene (675/6–749), who wrote the encyclopedic De fide orthodoxa, translated in the twelfth century.
+Second, there was the Greek-speaking, Syrian Christian monk, John Damascene (675/6–749), whose theological encyclopedia, De fide orthodoxa, translated into Latin in the twelfth century, paralleled the efforts of Isidore on the other side of the Mediterranean.

 3) High Middle Ages